 Photo by Amy Sussman/Getty Images.

-The coveted award has many African artists hopeful for a nod.
-Here’s who we think could be in the running.
+The coveted award had many African artists hopeful for a nod.
+Here’s who we think should've been nominated.

 At the top of the year, South African popstarTyla made history as the first winner of the Grammy for Best African Music Performance.
 Her worldwide hit, “Water,” beat out songs by Asake, Ayra Starr, Burna Boy and Davido.

 Despite the chatter that there haven’t been many, if any, truly global hits in the past year, but there has been a glut of truly remarkable songs worthy of being nominated.
-Taking into consideration quality and the benchmark of widespread success, here are eight songs we think could be part of the five nominees.
+Taking into consideration quality and the benchmark of widespread success, here are eight songs we think should be nominees.

 Tyla - “Jump” (feat.
 Gunna & Skillibeng)